 I must now balance out the rest of the painting by adding highlights to the foreground.
 I start with the yellowish area on our right.

 I use a very large brush for this and do not completely mix my colors so that there are subtle streaks of various colors in my strokes.
 This creates an interesting effect in the painting.

-Stage 7 - Fix Edges, Create Harmony And Finish The Painting
+Step 7 – Fix Edges, Create Harmony and Finish the Painting

 I continue to work my way around the painting and try to balance all the elements as best I can.
 At no stage do I use any very small brushes.

 When I needed to add more particular details, I use the side edge of my medium filbert brush.